JohnathanADrews/Hularion/README.md

 ## Using Hularion Experience (HX)

-To use Hularion Experience, please go to the HularionDeveloper repository https://github.com/JohnathanADrews/HularionDeveloper.
+To run Hularion Experience applications, please go to the HularionDeveloper repository https://github.com/JohnathanADrews/HularionDeveloper.
 This has a release for the desktop application that can run the HX applications.
 It also has links to documentation.
+Hularion Developer is a sandbox for developing and teting applications that can later be deployed to a desktop or web environment.